-The follow is a meditative, flow-of-consciousness writing that I did this morning as part of my morning journal practice.
+The following is a meditative, flow-of-consciousness writing that I did as part of my morning journal practice.

 Once you begin to see the plot lines of your unique story, you can decide which ones have served you, which ones you can let go of, and how to plot the next chapter of your life.

 The best way to “know thyself” is to journal — by hand.
 This is about the connection between psyche and physical expression.
 When you write by hand, you impress upon your brain the experience.

 To journal for self-awareness and personal growth is to dive into the depths of who you are and to discover your essence through your own words.